omec-project/sdcore-docs/developer/aiab5g.rst

 ====================

-The documentation for Aether In a Box (AiaB) - 5G is located in `Aether OnRamp <https://docs.aetherproject.org/master/onramp/overview.html>`_, where specifics about setting up AiaB 5G, running 5G test, troubleshooting, and other details are described.
+The documentation for Aether In a Box (AiaB) - 5G is located in `Aether OnRamp <https://docs.aetherproject.org/master/onramp/overview.html>`_, where specifics about setting up Aether 5G, running 5G test, troubleshooting, and other details are described.

 Developer Loop